kotulc/kotulc.github.io/visualizations.md

 ## Getting Started
 View the [latest documentation](https://visualizations.readthedocs.io/en/latest/) built with Sphinx hosted by [ReadTheDocs](https://readthedocs.org/).

-Before using this framework, it is strongly suggested that you start by familiarizing yourself with Matplotlib's pyplot interface using the following [Matplotlib tutorial] (https://matplotlib.org/3.1.1/tutorials/introductory/pyplot.html).
+Before using this framework, it is strongly suggested that you start by familiarizing yourself with Matplotlib's pyplot interface using the following [Matplotlib tutorial](https://matplotlib.org/3.1.1/tutorials/introductory/pyplot.html).

 For ease of use, it is recommended that you setup a virtual environment to install and run this framework.